 - Panic attacks and early menopause by Erin

 Menopause is a natural consequence of your ovaries aging and producing fewer hormones.
 Ovaries are a major source of oestrogen and they produce less as they age in the run-up to menopause, leading to menopausal symptoms.

-Menopause can also happen when a woman’s ovaries are removed or damaged, if this happens, women can also experience early or ‘induced’ menopause.
+Menopause can also happen when a woman’s ovaries are removed or damaged.
+Women can also experience early or ‘induced’ menopause if this happens.

-It differs from woman to woman, but the time between perimenopause and menopause tends to last for an average of 10 years.
+The time between perimenopause and menopause tends to last for an average of 10 years but it differs from woman to woman.
 Menopausal symptoms can last well into postmenopause.

-There are over 40 menopausal symptoms that can appear throughout perimenopause and postmenopause.
+There are over 30 menopausal symptoms that can appear throughout perimenopause and postmenopause.
+The early stages of menopause can look very different in different people.
 You may get lucky and experience just a few (to the envy of your friends!), or you may have to manage many symptoms.
-The intensity and duration varies greatly from woman to woman, which is why you may feel different to others going through menopause.
+The intensity and duration vary greatly from woman to woman, which is why you may feel different from others going through menopause.

-If you have several symptoms, it can be difficult to work out what’s menopause and what might be a separate health problem.
+It can be difficult to work out what are the signs of early stages of menopause and what might be a separate health problem when you have multiple symptoms.
 Common menopausal symptom areas include: